Economy of Germany: Federal Republic

-As of 2024, Germany is the third-largest exporter and third-largest importer in the world, producing the second-largest trade surplus after China.
+As of 2024, Germany is the third-largest exporter and third-largest importer in the world, producing the second-largest trade surplus.

 The German economy practically stagnated in the beginning of the 2000s.
 The worst growth figures were achieved in 2002 (+1.4%), in 2003 (+1.0%), and in 2005 (+1.4%).
 Unemployment was also chronically high.
 Due to these problems, together with Germany's aging population, the welfare system came under considerable strain.
 This led the government to push through a wide-ranging programme of belt-tightening reforms, Agenda 2010, including the labour market reforms known as Hartz I - IV.

 In the later part of the first decade of 2000, the world economy experienced high growth, from which Germany as a leading exporter also profited.
 Some credit the Hartz reforms with achieving high growth and declining unemployment but others contend that they resulted in a massive decrease in standards of living and that its effects are limited and temporary.

 The nominal GDP of Germany contracted in the second and third quarters of 2008, putting the country in a technical recession following a global and European recession cycle.
 German industrial output dropped to 3.6% in September vis-à-vis August.
 In January 2009 the German government under Angela Merkel approved a €50 billion ($70 billion) economic stimulus plan to protect several sectors from a downturn and a subsequent rise in unemployment rates.
 Germany exited the recession in the second and third quarters of 2009, mostly due to rebounding manufacturing orders and exports - primarily from outside the eurozone - and relatively steady consumer demand.

 Germany is a founding member of the EU, the G8, and the G20, and was the world's largest exporter from 2003 to 2008.
 In 2011 it remained the third largest exporter and third largest importer.
 Most of the country's exports are in engineering, especially machinery, automobiles, chemical goods, and metals.
 Germany is a leading producer of wind turbines and solar-power technology.
 Annual trade fairs and congresses are held in cities throughout Germany.
 2011 was a record-breaking year for the German economy.
 German companies exported goods worth over €1 trillion ($1.3 trillion), the highest figure in history.
 The number of people in work has risen to 41.6 million, the highest recorded figure.

 Through 2012, Germany's economy continued to be stronger relative to local neighbouring nations.
 In 2023, Germany experienced economic difficulties as a result of the closure of Russian natural gas resources due to international sanctions following the Russian invasion of Ukraine.
 Germany imported 55% of its gas from Russia at the time when Russia started the invasion in 2022.
 Amid a global energy crisis, Chancellor Olaf Scholz committed to weaken dependence on Russian energy imports by halting certification of Nord Stream 2, while also committing to his long-term predecessor Angela Merkel's policy of phasing out nuclear energy.